• Skip to main content

 Instructions

-• Place the ground beef and chopped white onion in a skillet on the stove top.
+• Place the ground beef in a skillet on the stove top.
 Cook on medium heat, and break up the beef into bite-size pieces.
 Once the beef is cooked (about 5 minutes), sprinkle the taco seasoning on top of the beef.
 Add the water to the skillet and mix well.
 Simmer on low for 5 minutes.

-• Place taco shells in a large glass baking dish.
-Layer with ground beef and a tablespoon of refried beans until all the beef and beans are used up.
-Then sprinkle the cheese on top of the tacos and bake the tacos for 10 minutes until shells are golden in color and cheese is melted.
+• Place taco shells in a large baking dish.
+Add in 1-2 tablespoons of ground beef to each shell then sprinkle the grated cheese on top of the tacos.
+Bake the tacos for 8-10 minutes until shells are golden in color and cheese is melted.

-• Carefully, remove from the oven and top with your favorite toppings like shredded lettuce, pico de gallo, sour cream, and guacamole!
+• Carefully, remove from the oven, serve immediately, and top with your favorite toppings like shredded lettuce, pico de gallo, sour cream, and guacamole!

 Notes